Lower Thames Crossing: Construction

 In January 2023, Balfour Beatty was announced as the contractor for the £1.2 billion Roads North of the Thames contract to construct 10 mi of highways connecting the M25 at Junction 29 and the A13 with the northern side of the proposed tunnel.
 In July 2023, Skanska was announced as the contractor for the £450 million Kent Roads contract to construct 3.7 mi of roads connecting the A2/M2 to the southern side of the proposed tunnel.
 In December 2023, a joint venture (JV) of Bouygues and J. Murphy & Sons was announced as the contractor for the £1.3 billion Tunnels and Approaches contract to construct the tunnel, tunnel systems and approach roads.
-To save costs, the Bouygues-Murphy JV intends to use one tunnel boring machine for both tunnel bores, turning it around and reusing it.
+To save costs, the Bouygues-Murphy JV intends to use one tunnel boring machine (TBM) for both tunnel bores, turning it around and reusing it.

 Subject to agreement on the DCO and 18 months of detailed design and pre-construction planning, construction work is estimated to take around 6 to 7 years.
 In March 2023, it was announced that the planned completion date of 2029 had been pushed back by two years.
 At this point, £800 million had already been spent on the project.
-As of December 2023, the target date for completion is 2032.
+As of December 2023, the target date for completion was 2032.
 Consent for the crossing was finally given in March 2025, with construction planned to start in 2026, but project financing was still to be agreed with the government exploring private finance options over public funding.
-In June 2025, the government granted the project £590 million.
+In June 2025, the government granted the project £590 million, with a further £891 million granted in November 2025 to complete publicly funded works for the crossing, with the private sector then managing its construction and long-term operation.
+In December 2025, the Bouygues-Murphy JV was reported to be negotiating to buy the TBM which will be used to bore both tunnels up to 65m below the surface of the Thames.
+The project's overall cost was now forecast at over £10bn, with the Government footing £3.1bn of the cost, and leveraging £7.5bn of private funding.

+In December 2025, the opening of the Lower Thames Crossing was pushed back by two years, to 2034.

+In March 2026, early construction work began on both sides of the river, with archaeological work at Coalhouse Fort in East Tilbury.